 Student Research Colloquium and Speaker Series

-Both of these goals are supported with a monthly speaker series that brings outside scholars to campus.
+Both of these goals are supported with a speaker series that brings outside scholars to campus.
 This speaker series complements the annual Upton Forum by exposing students to the next generation of scholars working on questions central to our understanding of the nature and causes of wealth and well-being.
 In addition to being able to observe and discuss important new research in political economy, students are able to learn from the example of these carefully selected speakers.

 The student research colloquium and speaker series is supported by a generous grant from the Charles G. Koch Charitable Foundation.